 Fort Belvoir Residential Communities, a public-private partnership with the U.S. Army, planned, operated, and constructed military family housing communities for Fort Belvoir in Fairfax County, Virginia.
 Initial development, which spanned eight years, included demolition and construction of 1,192 new homes, renovation of 170 historically significant homes, and major renovations of 694 homes on base.
 The project also encompassed five new neighborhood centers, one of which became the military's first new construction project to achieve LEED® Platinum status.
-The partnership manages a total of 2,154 homes for the U.S. Army for fifty years.
+The partnership manages a total of 2,154 homes for the U.S. Army for 50 years.

 Building Green at Fort Belvoir Military Family Housing

 Fort Belvoir Military Family Housing includes the renovation of 170 historically significant homes and the military's first new construction project to achieve LEED® Platinum.
 Incorporating a number of green features to create an environmentally-friendly community for military families, each of the five villages at Fort Belvoir is compactly designed and includes a large green space with centralized mail kiosks and playgrounds.
 In addition, Fort Belvoir is home to the first mixed-use town center of a Department of Defense installation, offering walkable retail destinations and reducing the need for cars on post.